brettwooldridge/SansOrm/README.md

 These things that SansOrm will _never_ do are better and more efficiently performed by _you_.
 SansOrm will _help_ you do them simply, but there isn't much magic under the covers.

+You could consider the philosophy of SansOrm to be SQL-first.
+That is, think about a correct SQL relational schema *first*, and then once that is correct, consider how to use SansOrm to make your life easier.
+In order to scale, your SQL schema design and the queries that run against it need to be efficient.
+There is no way to go from an "object model" to SQL with any kind of real efficiency, due to an inherent mis-match between the "object world" and the "relational world".
+As others have noted, if you truly need to develop in the currency of pure objects, then what you need is not a relational database but instead an object database.

 **Note:** *SansOrm does not currently support MySQL because the MySQL JDBC driver does not return proper metadata which is required by SansOrm for mapping.
 In the future, SansOrm may support a purely 100% annotation-based type mapping but this would merely be a concession to MySQL and in no way desirable.*